zdravkov/kendo-docs/getting-started/framework/data-attribute-initialization.md

 ---
-title:  Data Attribute Initialization
+title:  Data Attributes Explained
 page_title: Data Attribute Initialization and Configuration
+previous_url: /getting-started/data-attribute-initialization.html, /getting-started/data-attribute-initialization
-description: Learn how to initialize and configure each Kendo UI widget by setting a data attribute.
+description: Learn how to initialize and configure each Kendo UI widget using data attributes.
 Publish: true
-related: gs-widgets
 ---

 # Data Attribute Initialization

-In addition to the jQuery plugin initialization, each kendo widget can be initialized and configured via data attributes.
-You need to set the `role` data attribute of the target element and call [kendo.init](/api/framework/kendo#methods-init).
+In addition to the jQuery plugin initialization, each kendo widget may be initialized and configured via data attributes.
+The mobile application, the SPA view component, and the MVVM `kendo.bind` method use the declarative approach to automatically instantiate multiple widgets in an existing DOM element.

-Data attribute initialization is convenient when there are a lot of Kendo UI widgets in the page.
-First the widget configuration stays with the target element.
-Second there is no need to find all elements to invoke the Kendo jQuery plugins - you only need to call `kendo.init` once.
+Data attribute initialization is convenient when there are a lot of Kendo UI widgets in the page, since the widget configuration is declared within the target element.

-Kendo UI Mobile applications work primarily with data attribute configuration.

-### Example - initialize a Kendo UI widget using a data attributes
+### Example - initialize a Kendo UI widget using data attributes

     <div id="container">
         <input data-role="numerictextbox" />
     </div>

     <script>
-    kendo.init($("#container"));
+    kendo.bind($("#container"), {});
     </script>

-The `kendo.init($("#container"))` statement finds all elements that have the `role` data attribute set and initializes Kendo UI widgets.
+The `kendo.bind($("#container"))` statement finds all elements that have the `role` data attribute set and initializes the respective Kendo UI widgets.

 > The value of the `role` data attribute is the name of the widget in lower case e.g. "autocomplete", "dropdownlist" etc.

-By default, `kendo.init` initializes only Kendo UI Web and Kendo UI DataViz widgets (in that order).
+By default, `kendo.bind` initializes only widgets from the `kendo.ui` namespace, excluding the mobile widgets to avoid ambiguity.
 This behavior can be changed by passing additional namespaces as parameters.
-The Kendo UI Mobile [Application](/getting-started/mobile/application) initializes first Kendo UI Mobile widgets, then Kendo UI Web widgets and finally Kendo UI DataViz widgets.
-This means that an element with `data-role="listview"` will be initialized as a Kendo UI Mobile ListView in a Kendo UI Mobile Application.
+The Kendo UI mobile [Application](/getting-started/mobile/application) initializes widgets *from the `kendo.mobile.ui` namespace first*.
+This means that an element with `data-role="listview"` will be automatically be initialized as a mobile listview widget in the mobile application context.

-The data-role attribute also accepts full widget class name (with its namespace) as value.
+> The data-role attribute also accepts full widget class name (with its namespace) as value.

-### Example - set role attribute to the full widget name
+### Instantiate a web listview in a mobile application using the widget full class path
     <div data-role="view">
         <!-- specify the Kendo UI Web ListView widget -->
         <div data-role="kendo.ui.ListView"></div>